 - You also have the convenience of online learning.

-- For those students choosing the online model, you have complete control of how you study, when you study, and the pace at which you study.
+- For those students choosing the online model, you have greater control of when you engage in the classroom and the time of day you study.
+All students are expected to participate throughout the week and actively engage in the learning process.

 - Faculty guides you through the process, but you are responsible for your own style of learning.